Saturday, July 20, 2024

 [Jimmy Page is chugging a Jack Daniels]

-But Sixx was not one to be cowed by a little thing like his own death, so against medical advice, he check himself out of the hospital the next day.
+But Sixx was not one to be cowed by a little thing like his own death, so against medical advice, he checked himself out of the hospital the next day.

 Sixx went home and proceeded to cook himself up a fix that was his personal record holder for the Most Heroin I Have Ever Injected.